bohrnsen/devops-course/contributions/demo/bohrnsen/README.md

 The idea is to build a custom delivery tool that results in no downtime and kan easily roll back to a previous version.

-A web application based on Laravel will be used to show how it works.
+A web application based on Laravel will be used to show how it works.f

 ## Group